Ash914027/snapstash_web_extension/README.md

 <h1 align="center" id="title">Snapstash_web extension</h1>
 <h3> features</h3>
-it used to store the link of website you visit
+it used to store the link of website you visit.

 :make easy while shopping from multiple websites